appsquickly/typhoon/README.md

 * <a href="http://www.jetbrains.com/">Jetbrains</a>, maker of very cool software development tools : Assistance with AppCode integration.
 * <a href="http://es.linkedin.com/in/josegonzalezgomez/">José González Gómez</a>, Mobile and cloud developer at OPEN input : Feedback; testing, support for property placeholders in initializers.
 * ___Your name here!!!!!!!___

+(If you've sent a pull request and didn't get a mention. . . sorry!
+Please let us know and we'll correct it).

 Thanks!!!